 There is also a clever on/off button located on the base so in case you need to move it but don’t want the sensor to keep flashing on and off as it gets close to objects, you can force turn it off:

 I’ve been using this for a week and now I don’t ever want to be without one.
 My brother already asked if he could have it if I ended up hating it.
 For me I love it.
 There’s no more squinting or straining eyes to see exactly where I’m putting my eye makeup on.
 I can apply mascara so much better now and see where to apply it precisely to my lashes.
 The $200 price tag is extremely steep for a mirror but it’s a quality product that is well designed and extremely well made.
 There’s nothing I’ve seen or tried that comes close to the design and quality.
 The lighting is bright and white so it doesn’t distort color like some lights can.
-If you’ve tried simplehuman products you know that even though it might seem borderline insane to spend $30-$50 on an automatic sensor soap dispenser
+If you’ve tried simplehuman products you know that everything is extremely well made.
+I am a huge fan of all the products I’ve tried from the line.

-The simplehuman Sensor Mirror was provided courtesy of Sephora for review consideration.
+The simplehuman Sensor Mirror was provided for review consideration.
 All opinions are my own.
-For more information see my disclosures.